Billionaire and Republican donor David Koch dead at 79

 While he donated to the Republican Party he was not a fan of Donald Trump's.
 Their political network famously refused to endorse a candidate in the 2016 presidential election.

-Mr Trump once called the Koch brothers "a total joke in real Republican circles."
+Trump once called the Koch brothers "a total joke in real Republican circles."

 "I never sought their support because I don't need their money or bad ideas," he tweeted.